 <# .DESCRIPTION This script checkes if Cloudinfra-RebootDevice schedule task exists on the device or not.
 If it does not exist.
 It will Create a Task name Cloudinfra-RebootDevice.
 Author: Jatin Makhija Site: cloudinfra.net Version: 1.0.0 #> $taskName = "Cloudinfra-RebootDevice" $taskstatus = get-scheduledtask | Where-object {$_.taskName -eq "Cloudinfra-RebootDevice"} if (!$taskstatus){ try{ Write-Host "Cloudinfra reboot device task does not Exists.
 Creating Task." $STaction = New-ScheduledTaskAction -Execute 'c:\windows\system32\shutdown.exe' -Argument '-r -t 0' $STtrigger = New-ScheduledTaskTrigger -Daily -At 3am $STSet = New-ScheduledTaskSettingsSet $STuser = New-ScheduledTaskPrincipal -UserID "NT AUTHORITY\SYSTEM" -LogonType ServiceAccount -RunLevel Highest Register-ScheduledTask -TaskName "Cloudinfra-RebootDevice" -TaskPath "\" -Action $STaction -Settings $STSet -Trigger $STtrigger -Principal $STuser Exit 0 } Catch { Write-Host "Error in Creating scheduled task" Write-error $_ Exit 1 } } Else{ Write-Host "Task already Exists, No Remediation required" Exit 1 }

-- Detection script file – Browse to the Detection script Detection_scheduletask.ps1
+- Detection script file – Browse to the detection script Detection_scheduletask.ps1

-- Remediation script file – Browse to Remediation script file Remediation_scheduletask.ps1
+- Remediation script file – Browse to remediation script file Remediation_scheduletask.ps1

 - Run this script using the logged-on credentials – No